Georgia Diminished Value Claims

 Yes.
 Georgia recognizes diminished value claims and is one of the more established states in this area of law.

-Yes.
-Georgia follows a fault based system, and the at fault driver’s insurer may be responsible for diminished value.
+Georgia follows a fault-based system, so the at-fault driver's insurer may be responsible for diminished value.

-Georgia is unique.
-First party diminished value claims may be available depending on policy language and circumstances.
-Coverage questions should be reviewed carefully.
+Possibly — Georgia is unique in that first-party diminished value claims may be available depending on your policy language, so coverage details should be reviewed carefully.

-Georgia generally allows four years for property damage claims.
+Georgia generally allows four years from the accident date for property damage claims.

-Georgia insurers do evaluate diminished value claims, but the outcome often depends on the quality of supporting evidence.
-Claims that clearly document real world market impact are more likely to receive meaningful consideration.
+Georgia insurers do evaluate these claims, but the outcome often depends on the quality of supporting documentation.

 Still have a question?